relative-rene/racingapp-ng2/README.md

 ## Testing

-The QuickStart documentation doesn't discuss testing.
 This repo adds both karma/jasmine unit test and protractor end-to-end testing support.

-These tools are configured for specific conventions described below.

-*It is unwise and rarely possible to run the application, the unit tests, and the e2e tests at the same time.
-We recommend that you shut down one before starting another.*

 ### Unit Tests
-TypeScript unit-tests are usually in the `app` folder.
-Their filenames must end in `.spec`.

-Look for the example `app/app.component.spec.ts`.
-Add more `.spec.ts` files as you wish; we configured karma to find them.

 Run it with `npm test`

-That command first compiles the application, then simultaneously re-compiles and runs the karma test-runner.
-Both the compiler and the karma watch for (different) file changes.

-Shut it down manually with Ctrl-C.

 Test-runner output appears in the terminal window.
 We can update our app and our tests in real-time, keeping a weather eye on the console for broken tests.
-Karma is occasionally confused and it is often necessary to shut down its browser or even shut the command down (Ctrl-C) and restart it.
-No worries; it's pretty quick.
+Karma is occasionally confused and it is often necessary to shut down its browser or even shut the command down (Ctrl-C) and quick restart it.

 The `HTML-Reporter` is also wired in.
 That produces a prettier output; look for it in `~_test-output/tests.html`.

 ### End-to-end (E2E) Tests

-E2E tests are in the `e2e` directory, side by side with the `app` folder.
-Their filenames must end in `.e2e-spec.ts`.

-Look for the example `e2e/app.e2e-spec.ts`.
-Add more `.e2e-spec.js` files as you wish (although one usually suffices for small projects);
-we configured protractor to find them.

-Thereafter, run them with `npm run e2e`.
+run them with `npm run e2e`.

-That command first compiles, then simultaneously starts the Http-Server at `localhost:8080` and launches protractor.

-The pass/fail test results appear at the bottom of the terminal window.
-A custom reporter (see `protractor.config.js`) generates a  `./_test-output/protractor-results.txt` file which is easier to read; this file is excluded from source control.

-Shut it down manually with Ctrl-C.